eriksquires/VaesSubgroups/README.md

 The code here is all of the code needed to generate my research paper [which is also online as a preprint](https://www.preprints.org/manuscript/202509.1179)

-Before you can generate the PDF you'll need to run (in order):
+Before you can generate the PDF you'll need to run:

 * process_excel.R
 * summarize_vaes_csv_by_symptom_domain.R
 * r2_by_domain.R
 * leave_one_out.R

-I then use RStudio to render VaesSubgroups.qmd, but
+* ancova_analysis.R

+The first two files  must be run in order.
+This will generate the intermediate CSV files which are not in this repo.
+You can then use RStudio to render VaesSubgroups.qmd or use the command line if you have quarto installed separately:

 ````bash
 quarto render VaesSubgroups.qmd
 ````
-should also work so long as you keep to the folder organization in this repo.
+Make sure to  keep to the folder organization in this repo.

 # Abstract